Counseling & Psych Services

 ASUA Basic Needs Initiative: Resources across the University of Arizona and Pima County for helping students, faculty, and staff to meet their basic needs.

-Download our 2019-2020 Resource List for a quick summary of CAPS services, crisis and community resources, free apps, and self-help books.
+Download our Spring-Summer 2020 Resources and Services Handout for a quick summary of CAPS services, crisis and community resources, free apps, and self-help books.